GLIMS-RGI/rgitools/docs/dems.rst

   *Copernicus DEM is currently not part of the available data or the global* *summary as it was just added recently!*
   **Date of acquisition: 2010-2015**
+- `the Alaska V3 DEM`_ is a merged DEM product from SRTM, IFSAR DEM, SPOT observations of the SPIRIT program and ASTER with a final resolution of 30m.
+  The DEM was created for and is provided by `Kienholz et al., 2014`_.
+  *Alaska DEM is currently not part of the available data or the global* *summary as it was just added recently!*
+  **Date of acquisition: 2000-2011**

 .. _Shuttle Radar Topography Mission: http://srtm.csi.cgiar.org/